-Note: Due to 4 digit display limitations on the display, if 9999mm will be exceeded, the metric engineering units must be changed to cm.
+Note: Due to 4 digit display limitations on the modules, once 9999mm has been exceeded, the metric engineering units must change to cm.

 4.7 Level Offsets (L1O and L2O)

 Level Offsets can be utilized to make the indicated level on the transmitter match the actual level in your tank or vessel.
 This is typically used to compensate for an un-measureable area at the bottom of the vessel.
 The Level Offsets can also be utilized to make the indicated level on the AT transmitter match the indicated level of another transmitter.
 Positive offsets will be added to the actual level of the transmitter to indicate a higher level.
 Conversely, negative offsets will indicate lower levels.